 "This is a great show that is going to be a hit and its star, Adrienne Warren, is, as someone once sang, simply the best."

-“The big wheels of the musicals industry keep on turning, and who better to power a high-profile new show than the queen of rock and roll herself, Tina Turner?
+"Who better to power a high-profile new show than the queen of rock and roll herself"

 By the time Warren busts out ‘Simply the Best’ and reprises of ‘Nutbush City Limits’ and ‘Proud Mary’ for the mini-concert at the end, the roof is suitably blown off."